 How to make a coffee

 Boil the water.
-Pour the hot water into a cup.
-Put in two spoons of coffee.
+Add two spoons of coffee into the cup.
+Add hot water.
 If you desire, add milk.

 That’s the directions.
 That’s it.
 No need to watch a tutorial on YouTube.
 No need to Google it.
 It’s as easy as brushing your teeth.